COVID-19 When will driving lessons resume Covid19

 All driving tests shall remain suspended in areas under local lockdown.

-What if I can’t pay my insurance payments?
+What if I can’t pay my insurance payments because of Covid19?

 Be upfront with your insurance provider ASAP.
 They will want to help you.

-It’s really important you do this as soon as possible.
-If you miss a payment and you don’t tell your insurance provider, your policy may be cancelled, leaving you without valid insurance.
+It would help if you did this as soon as possible.
+If you miss a payment and don’t tell your insurance provider, your policy may be cancelled, leaving you without valid insurance.

 Can I SORN my car and save on insurance and car tax?

-In some cases, the coronavirus pandemic may mean you are not going to drive your car at all.
+In some cases, the coronavirus pandemic may mean you will not drive your car at all.

 Getting a Statutory Off-Road Notification (SORN) for your car means you won’t have to pay tax or car insurance.